kansasdynamics/sysadmin/README.md

-# LPIC
+# LSA
-Linux scripts to practice for LPI Certifications
+Linux System Administration

 ## Purpose
 These scripts are used for basic System Administration tasks in multiple Linux distributions.